 Rebuilding: When Your Relationship Ends

-If you are currently going through the ending of a significant relationship and need telephone support during the Corona Virus situation please call 608.204.6076 ex.
-1 and leave your name and telephone number and you will be contacted by one of the therapists who provide services for the Rebuilding at Bethel program, at no charge, until the quarantine period has passed.
+If you are currently going through the ending of a significant relationship and need telephone support during the Corona Virus situation, please call 608.204.6076 ex.
+1 and leave your name and telephone number and you will be contacted by one of the therapists who can get you connected with the program.
+Due to COVID-19 and it’s variant, The Rebuilding Seminar and Genesis will be conducted over Zoom until it is safe to return to in-person gatherings.

 Welcome to Rebuilding at Bethel a multi-level approach to rebuilding your life after the end of a significant committed relationship.